Skip to content

 pnpm run build

-The tests will run on the bundled integration.
+The tests will run on the bundled extension.

 Here is an example of how to use these testing utilities: